- 1) The issue

 a) Firstly, completely prohibit this dissolution of ownership of shares in the company over time 🙂 For there is no reason why what is given at a given moment M should disappear a little later.
 After all, do the capital investments made at the time of the creation of a company diminish over time?
 Do they dissolve themselves?
 Are the shareholders’ shares automatically (an interesting concept to explore …) gradually decreasing over time?
 No. So why would it be different for the capital equivalent of subsidies?

-b) The other possible approach is to consider that, despite everything, yes, it is possible that the Community’s capital share may dissolve itself over time.
+b) The other possible approach is to consider that, despite everything, yes, it is possible for the Community’s share of capital to dissolve itself over time.
 And that each “historical” shareholder could recover, in proportion to the dissolved share, a new percentage of ownership.
-However, even if the numerical system (see above) for the “liquidity” of the shareholding has been put in place and there is no longer or no practical obstacle to returning to the prior ownership of the company before receiving the grant, this possibility is not very fruitful for the Community and is still in the spirit of the old system.
-It is not favoured by the author of the article, but as mentioned above, it is up to each Community to decide.
+However, even if the numerical system (see above) of “liquidity” of the shareholding has been put in place and there is no longer or no practical obstacle to returning to the prior ownership of the company before receiving the grant, this possibility is not very fruitful for the Community and is still in the spirit of the old system.
+It is not favoured by the author of the article, but as stated above, it is for each Community to decide.

-c) The transfer in time of the shares held by the Community to the actors of the enterprise.
-By actors, we mean all the participants, the employees, working in the company.
-The idea of this modularity is to replace and eventually transfer the participation held by the Community as a whole by a participation held by the members of the undertaking.
+c) The transfer over time of the shares held by the Community to the actors of the company.
+By actors, we mean all the participants, employees, working in the company.
+The idea of this modularity is to replace and eventually transfer the shareholding held by the Community as a whole by a shareholding held by the members of the undertaking.
 Of course, other complementary forms of modularity can be introduced in this option.
-It is possible to be fair in the distribution of shares (each employee receives the same percentage share), to make it depend on the time spent in the company by the person concerned, on the complexity of his task, on the arduousness of his task, etc… Speed (5 years, 10, 20 …) and intensity (progressive, all of a sudden) are also parameters of the modularity of the system.
+It is possible to be fair in the distribution of shares (each employee receives the same percentage share), to make it depend on the time spent in the undertaking by the person concerned, the complexity of his task, the arduousness of his task, etc….
+Speed (5 years, 10, 20 …) and intensity (progressive, all of a sudden) are also parameters of the modularity of the system.

 3) Other interests of the mechanism